PritRaj1/IIB-Project-LatentEBM-Variance-Study/README.md

 4. **runs:** Contains tensorboard logs for the training runs of the models.

-5. **src:** Contains python moduls used in main.py.
+5. **src:** Contains python modules used in main.py.
 The code is modularised into different files, each of which is responsible for a different aspect of the project.
 The code is also heavily commented to make it easier to understand.